huguesjohnson/aridia/README.md

 There are currently two branches for Aridia:

 -1.x: Built against .NET 1.1, targeted for Windows XP SP2 and 2000.
-This is frozen unless any major bugs are found.
+This is missing many features in 2.x.

 -2.x: Built against .NET 4, targeted for Windows XP SP3 and higher.
-This is the active development branch, all new features will be against this version.
 This works with Mono but the UI looks a little funky.

+This project is archived.
+It was fun to work on for a while.
+It was even more fun to see some of the ROM hacks others created with it.
+In the unlikely event I get back into Phantasy Star III ROM hacking it will be with a different UI framework.